runatlantis/org/GOVERNANCE.md

   - engaging in discussions on issues, pull requests, Slack, etc.
   - attending community meetings
 - Sponsored by 2 Atlantis members.
 Note the following requirements for sponsors:
-  - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
+  Sponsors must interact closely with prospective members, e.g., reviewing code/design/proposal, coordinating on issues, etc.
   - Sponsors must be core-contributors or maintainers in at least one OWNERS file within one of the Atlantis GitHub organizations.
   - Sponsors must be from multiple member companies to demonstrate integration across community.